therealjacinto/6502-ben-computer/README.md

     sudo apt install expect

-and you can install conda via their website: https://conda.io/en/latest/miniconda.html OR https://docs.conda.io/projects/conda/en/latest/user-guide/install/rpm-debian.html if you want to setup the debian repo.
+and you can install conda via their website: https://conda.io/en/latest/miniconda.html.
+Once installed, use the install script to install the environment:

+    ./scripts/install_conda_env.sh

 ### How To Launch The Debugger
 In the scripts directory, there is a `launch_debugger.sh` script to attempt to automate a lot of tasks that occur prior to debugging a binary file.
 It will automatically setup the ROM to the correct address space, add various labels useful to debugging (such as register names, hardware locations, method locations, label locations), and adds breakpoints at infinite jmp loops.
 It is recommended you build the binary using the recommended command for building a binary to debug above, but it is not required.
 You can launch the debugger on any binary file, but more information/labels will be added if you build it as recommended because of the output assembly files that are build with the `--save-output-files` flag.
 These create the labels for method locations.
 In order to launch the debugger, run the following: